 Publication highlights

 (2026).
 Andromeda XXXVI discovery of a new ultra-faint dwarf galaxy towards M31.
-Astronomy and Astrophysics (submitted).
+Astronomy and Astrophysics.

 PDF Cite